Faizan-ah/Ecommerce_backend/README.md

 This project is an E-commerce backend built with **Spring Boot** and **PostgreSQL** as the database.
 It provides RESTful APIs for managing users, products, orders, and shopping carts, as well as admin functionalities for user, orders and product management.

+The project is originally intended to support [Facebrand](https://github.com/Faizan-ah/Facebrand)

 To run this project locally, ensure you have the following dependencies installed:

 - **Java 17+**